FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0003-release-schedule/README.md

   to the next release if it is not critical.
 Blockers resulting in data loss cannot be postponed.
 - There is no strict feature freeze on `main` during normal release windows.

-### LTS Releases
+### Quality-Focused Release

+- The quality-focused release (`.1`) applies a light feature freeze on `main` in the four weeks before the branching date (see [Light Feature Freeze](#light-feature-freeze)).
-- The LTS release window applies a light feature freeze: the focus is on bug fixes, stability improvements, and completing work that was not resolved in previous normal releases.
+- On the release branch, the focus is on bug fixes, stability improvements, and completing work that was not resolved in previous releases.
-- Lower-risk features may be accepted, but the emphasis is on quality and stability rather than new functionality.
+- Lower-risk features may be accepted on the branch, but the emphasis is on quality and coherence rather than new functionality.
-- All release blockers must be addressed before an LTS release ships: either fixed or explicitly unmarked as blockers with documented rationale.
+- All release blockers must be addressed before the release ships: either fixed or explicitly unmarked as blockers with documented rationale.
+- The quality-focused release carries no long-term support commitment.
+It is not an LTS release although in rare cases it may receive additional patches.

 ### Backport Policy

-Each release is supported until the next release of the same kind is branched.
-This means backports target at most two active branches at any time (the latest normal release branch and the latest LTS release branch).
+Each release is supported until the next release branches.
+Only one release branch is actively maintained at any time.
 Under normal circumstances, only bugfix patches should be cherry-picked to the release branch.
-In special circumstances, a feature may be cherry-picked to the release branch, but it is a priority to ensure that this does not degrade the user experience of the release.
+In special circumstances, a feature may be cherry-picked, but it must not degrade the user experience of the release.

 Backporting is aided by tooling such as [`backport-action`](https://github.com/korthout/backport-action): maintainers label PRs for backporting and the tooling cherry-picks them to the appropriate branches automatically.
-Contributors may aid maintainers with the choice by explicitly asking for backport.
+Contributors may aid maintainers with the choice by explicitly asking for a backport.

+### Transition Plan

+Following acceptance of this FEP, an announcement shall be made to inform contributors and the wider community of the new release schedule.
+The first branch under this scheme is `releases/26.3`, created on **30 September 2026**.
+This is a normal release; no light freeze applies before it.
+The first quality-focused release is `27.1`, branched on **31 January 2027**, with a light freeze announcement preceding that date by four weeks (around **1 January 2027**).

 ### Example Schedule